Battle of Berlin (RAF campaign): Oboe

 Oboe was a blind-bombing device controlled by two ground stations in England which measured the distance of an aircraft from them with radar pulses.
-Cat tracked the aircraft over the target and Mouse calculated the point on the track where the aircraft should bomb.
-Oboe transmissions did not follow the curvature of the earth, making the altitude of the aircraft the determinant of range.
+The ground station known as Cat tracked the aircraft over the target and the ground station known as Mouse calculated the point on the track where the aircraft should bomb.
+Oboe transmissions did not follow the curvature of the Earth, making the altitude of the aircraft the determinant of range.
 An aircraft flying at 28000 ft could receive Oboe transmissions at about 270 mi, enough to mark targets in the Ruhr, which led to the device being installed in fast, high-flying Mosquito bombers, which usually navigated with the usual aids until beginning an Oboe run about 10 mi from the target.
 Use of the Mosquito made an Oboe run safer, even when no evasive action could be taken before bombing.
 Accuracy was measured in hundreds of yards which increased with greater experience of the aircrews and ground operators.

 Oboe could be jammed and suffer interference from Monica and other Bomber Command devices.
-Oboe Mk I operated on a frequency of 1.5 metres, K Oboe was in general use from mid-June 1943 and was free from jamming.
-Centimetric Oboe Mk II and Mk III retained the effectiveness of Oboe until the end of the war but are beyond the scope of this article; rushing Oboe Mk I into service delayed Mk II but jamming did not begin until August 1943.
+Oboe Mark (Mk) I operated on a frequency of 1.5 metres.
+K Oboe, less prone to jamming, came in general use from mid-June 1943; centimetric Oboe Mk II (10 cm) and Mk III, using the cavity magnetron, retained the effectiveness of Oboe until the end of the war.
+Rushing Oboe Mk I into service delayed Mk II but jamming did not begin until August 1943.
 Cat and Mouse stations could handle only one aircraft at a time and a marking run took ten minutes, allowing six bomb- or marker-runs per hour.
 The illumination from a Target Indicator bomb usually lasted for six minutes, guaranteeing four-minute gaps in marking.
 A failed marking run increased the gap to fourteen minutes.
 The introduction of multi-channel control and more ground stations eventually increased the concentration of Oboe marking.
 From the introduction of Oboe in December 1942 until the end of the war, Oboe aircraft made 9,624 sorties on 1,797 raids.

 By 1943, for the first time since day bombing was abandoned in 1940, Bomber Command was released from the constraints occasioned by the adoption of night bombing.
 The tactical use of the new devices was developed quickly but the new equipment had limitations.
 Oboe had a range which was little beyond the Ruhr and research on repeater aircraft to extend its range was stopped because H2S was expected to be a better system and only a few aircraft could use the device simultaneously; although Oboe had the potential for a vast improvement in target finding, it was not of pinpoint accuracy.
 H2S could be installed on any aircraft but was complicated, difficult to use and emitted radiation which could be detected, paradoxically exposing the aircraft to interception.
 Gee remained useful as a means of navigation on return journeys but required development to overcome German jamming.